 √ Uses the full, spelled-out version of a term in addition to abbreviations and acronyms [i.e., Certified Public Accountant (CPA)]

-√ Incorporates relevant, targeted keywords and phrases for the type of position being sought (Have you included specifics — i.e., “Photoshop” instead of “image-editing software”)
+√ Incorporates relevant, targeted keywords and phrases for the type of job being sought (Have you included specifics — i.e., “Photoshop” instead of “image-editing software”)

-√ Has been customized for the position being sought.
-“One-size-fits-all” does not work with applicant tracking systems.
+√ Has been customized for the job being sought.
+A “one-size-fits-all” resume does not work with applicant tracking systems.

 Other Do’s and Don’ts for Applicant Tracking Systems:

-- When applying for a specific position, do use that job title on the resume.
+- When applying for a specific job, do use that job title on the resume.

 - Do include the descriptor “phone:” and “email:” in front of the phone number and email address so the ATS can identify this information.